Log-in/Sign-up

 • Optional Test Prep: Barron’s AP® Computer Science A by Roselyn Teukolsky.
 Latest edition (announced in the spring).

-• Supplemental sites: Google Classroom, Discord (unofficially), CodingBat, Replit, myAP, Kjell's Programmed Lessons, CodeHS, YouTube
+• Supplemental sites: Google Classroom, Discord (unofficially), CodingBat (required), myAP (required), Kjell's Programmed Lessons (optional), CodeHS (optional), ChatGPT (optional)

 Technical Requirements

-• Computer with audio, high-speed internet access, and email.
+• Computer with audio and high-speed internet access

 Grading Approach